cinchy-co/Documentation/data-syncs/supported-data-sync-destinations/snowflake-table.md

 1. Generating a CSV containing a batch of records
 2. Creating a temporary table in Snowflake
-3. Copying the generated CSV into the temp table&#x20;
+3. Copying the generated CSV into the temp table
 4. If needed, **performing Insert operations** against the **target** Snowflake table using the temp table
 5. If needed, **performing Update operations** against the **target** Snowflake table using the temp table
 6. If needed, **performing Delete operations** against the **target** Snowflake table using the temp table